98juju98/CCJM/README.md

 - **Center Of Gravity**: Places a family at the center of gravity of one or more selected elements.

+- **Move Elements**: Generate movement in revit with one or more elements on model curve (option: generate pdf).

-- **Information on this Document**: Exports various information about the current Revit document to Excel or TXT format.
+- **Information on this Document**: Exports various information about the current Revit document to Excel.

-- **Information CCJM**: Check for the latest version of the plugin.
+- **Information CCJM**: Check for information, video, github, linkedin.

 - **Move**: Moves the panel and saves your most used buttons from the DockablePane.
 You can also customize the icons of this panel (16x16 pixel images).